joelewnard/joelewnard/index.md

 We study the natural history, transmission dynamics, and control of infectious diseases in the [School of Public Health](https://publichealth.berkeley.edu/) and the [Center for Computational Biology](https://ccb.berkeley.edu/) at UC Berkeley.

 Our work has centered on pediatric infectious diseases and vaccines against them, in particular pneumococcus (_Streptococcus pneumoniae_), rotavirus, and group A _Streptococcus_.
-We are also interested in statistical methods for the design and analysis of vaccine efficacy and effectiveness studies.
+We are also interested in statistical methods for vaccine efficacy and effectiveness studies.
 We have redirected substantial effort to COVID-19 in the ongoing pandemic.

 ## People ##

 - Joe Lewnard (PI)
+  - Assistant Professor of Epidemiology, UC Berkeley School of Public Health, 2018--
+  - Core Member, Center for Computational Biology, UC Berkeley College of Engineering, 2018--
+  - Postdoc, Harvard TH Chan School of Public Health (laboratory of Marc Lipsitch), 2018
+  - PhD, Epidemiology of Microbial Diseases, Yale University, 2017
+  - BA Hons., Geography and Music, McGill University, 2013

 - Kristin Andrejko
   - _Epidemiology PhD Student_